tiptoppp/RP-Loop/README.md

 Rockstar Games edition : [RP Loop 1.60 - Rockstar Games](https://github.com/tiptoppp/RP-Loop/releases/tag/1.60R)

 Steam edition : [RP Loop 1.60 - Steam](https://github.com/tiptoppp/RP-Loop/releases/tag/1.60S)

+## COMMON PROBLEMS
+The different problems I encountered during the test phase are :

+ 1. The number of stars alternates well between one and zero but no RP is earned.
+Solution : Switch lobby and start over.
+ 2. After activating then deactivating RP Loop, if you earn stars you will automatically lose them one second later.
+This is due to the loop which resets the number of stars to zero.
+Solution : Close RP Loop.

 ## SCREENSHOT
 ![preview](https://user-images.githubusercontent.com/105000222/168490970-ecdcd309-aaeb-446b-a6ea-b19b2f3685f0.PNG)